catedu/python-for-person-in-everybody/en/10-tuples.md

 ---

-1. Fun fact: The word "tuple" comes from the names given to sequences of numbers of varying lengths: single, double, triple, quadruple, quituple, sextuple, septuple, etc.[↩](#fnref1)
+[^1]: Fun fact: The word "tuple" comes from the names given to sequences of numbers of varying lengths: single, double, triple, quadruple, quituple, sextuple, septuple, etc.
-1. Python does not translate the syntax literally.
-For example, if you try this with a dictionary, it will not work as might expect.[↩](#fnref2)
+[^1]: Python does not translate the syntax literally.
+For example, if you try this with a dictionary, it will not work as might expect.

 ©2015-2018 Trinket